MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-inspect-tool.md

 ---
-description: Use the Inspect tool to detect accessibility issues by hovering over parts of the webpage.
+description: Use the Inspect tool to detect accessibility issues by hovering over the webpage.
-title: Use the Inspect tool to detect accessibility issues by hovering over parts of the webpage
+title: Use the Inspect tool to detect accessibility issues by hovering over the webpage
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.date: 05/07/2021